trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 <figcaption>

-_The cover picture of_ Die Woche im Bild _shows the hippopotamus pool, illustrating that feeding the animals had been one of the zoo's main attractions for a long time, supported by architecture that allowed people to get close to the animals, 07.08.1930._
+_The cover picture of_ Die Woche im Bild _shows the hippopotamus pool, illustrating that feeding the animals had been one of the zoo’s main attractions for a long time, supported by architecture that allowed people to get close to the animals, 07.08.1930._

 </figcaption>